hippke/planejade/README.md

 *Plan-e-JADE combines all of these.*

 ### Q&A
-Q: Why hasn't everybody searched with a full transit models and combined trend filtering?
+This should already be best-practice!?
-- A: Speed.
-It was computationally prohibitive (link to Petascale computing).
+- A: In the past, you needed a [supercomputer](https://ui.adsabs.harvard.edu/abs/2020AJ....159..283T/abstract) for a full search.
 Now it's possible on your laptop computer.

-Q: How's that possible?
-A:
+What makes Plan-e-JADE so much faster?
-- Ultra-fast transit model from [Pandora](https://github.com/hippke/pandora)
+- Ultra-fast transit model from [Pandora](https://github.com/hippke/pandora), $7\times10^8$ data points per second
 - Ultra-fast detrending with the [biweight](https://github.com/hippke/wotan/blob/master/tutorials/02%20Sliders.ipynb) filter from [wotan](https://github.com/hippke/wotan)
 - Complete light curve search with ensemble differential evolution (e-JADE)